nwn-dotnet/NWN.Core/README.md

 The right assignment of `+=` is the name of your function to handle the event.

-As an example, if I wanted to write the module name to the console once the server starts:
+As an example, to write the module name to the console once the server starts:

 ```csharp
 using System;